Police officer feared Woolwich suspect would kill her, court hears

 “I saw a flash to my right and I saw a black male running towards with me with both hands in the air with a chopping motion,” the officer said.

-She saw what appeared to be a meat cleaver in the man’s right hand.
+She said she saw what appeared to be a meat cleaver in the man’s right hand.

 “I instantly thought he’s going to kill me,” said D49, one of three firearms officers who rushed to the scene.

-“(They) posed a bit more.
-Very proud of what they had in their hands,” Tina Nimmo said in tears in the witness box.

-“These chaps weren’t going anywhere.
-They were staying there,” she said to a silent court room.

-Several witnesses have described to the court seeing the attack and aftermath, and the prosecution has said the two suspects dragged Rigby’s body into the middle of the road for as many people to see as possible.
+The court has heard several witnesses describe seeing the attack and aftermath.

+The jury has heard the two suspects dragged Rigby’s body into the middle of the road for as many people to see as possible.
-The jury also heard defense lawyer David Gottlieb challenge the evidence given by police officer Melita Vejnovic who guarded Adebolajo whilst he was in hospital.

-She reported that Adebolajo had told her Rigby “was in kit or uniform” at the time of the attack, words which Gottlieb disputed.
-Vejnovic stood by her account.

 Both men deny murder and the trial is expected to last three weeks.